 Why does tequila make me so drunk?
 All the myths of tequila answered

-One things for sure, those hangovers are bad
+One thing is for sure, those hangovers are bad

 It's 1am.
 You're in the pop room at the SU and your flatmate has just suggested tequila shots.
 From then on you know the night is going to take a turn.
 The next morning you wake up, still in last night's clothes, with a killer hangover and a distinct burning taste in your mouth.
 Ahh, the familiar feeling of tequila.
 But why does tequila make you so drunk?
 Does tequila actually turn you crazy, make you angry or make you cry?
 Is tequila actually the drink of winners?
 What is the truth behind the myths of tequila?